subspace/subnomicon/CONTRIBUTING.md

 We are a fully Open Source project, meaning we are open to all kinds of contributions from our community.
 Here are a few example of contributions that we are open to in this repo:

-- **Added Content:** Writing a nice guide?
-Submit it (Where?) so we can add it to our Docs.
-- **Bug Reports & Fixes:** Find a bug or error?
+- **Bug Reports & Fixes:** Find a typo, UI bug or content error?
 Let us know where its hiding.
 (Where?)
-- **Feature Requests & Implementations:** Looking for a new feature?
+- **Feature Requests:** Looking for details on a specific part of the protocol or have ideas how to improve the website UI?
 Share your ideas so we can improve.

 *If you have something that is not listed, try to be as descriptive as possible and feel free to submit the PR.*